zacharyfmarion/react-svg-tree/README.md

 ![React svg tree](https://raw.githubusercontent.com/zacharyfmarion/react-svg-tree/master/assets/tree.png)

 React Tree provides components for rendering tree graphs with svg.
 It uses the algorithm described in [this paper](http://www.cs.unc.edu/techreports/89-034.pdf).
-You can pass in a map of the vertices to render the tree:
+You can pass in a map of the vertices to render the tree.
+The component takes a function-as-child which passes in the coordinates and id of the child node, so you can render whatever svg you want.

 ```js
 import { Tree } from 'react-svg-tree';